Let's look at the key reasons that are pushing Philip Morris International Inc. (PM) to new highs

 Philip Morris International Inc. (PM) Breakdown of a Key Holders of the stock

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Tobacco Industry.
+Our next focus will be how large-scale investors are participating in this stock of the Tobacco Industry.
 The insider ownership of Philip Morris International Inc. is 0.20%, while institutional ownership is 76.40%.
 The most recent insider transaction that took place on Feb 22, was worth 3,248,338.
 In this transaction Pres., European Union Region of this company sold 29,941 shares at a rate of $108.49, taking the stock ownership to the 178,160 shares.
 Before that another transaction happened on Feb 18, when Company’s Pr.Combusibles&GlobalComb.Mktg sold 12,000 for $111.70, making the entire transaction worth $1,340,400.
 This insider now owns 75,178 shares in total.

 Philip Morris International Inc. (PM) Recent Fiscal highlights

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of $1.56 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported $1.56 earnings per share (EPS), higher than consensus estimate (set at $1.49) by $0.07.
 This company achieved a net margin of +28.98.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.49 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 13.00% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 3.00% during the next five years compared to 5.40% growth over the previous five years of trading.